Vijay77954/Review_Verifier2.o/README.md

 **Review Verifier** provides a simple interface where users can paste any product URL to immediately receive a detailed fake review analysis.
 Our system calculates a true "Authenticity Score" to help you shop safely and confidently.

 ### Key Features
-*   **Real-time Review Analysis (Simulation):** Paste a product URL and watch the tool analyze bot activity and language patterns.
+*   **Real-time Review Analysis:** Paste a product URL and the system will analyze bot activity and language patterns.
 *   **Authenticity Score:** Generates an adjusted rating compared to the original, highly inflated rating.
 *   **Modern Glassmorphism UI:** A premium, dark-themed user interface with smooth animations and glowing neon elements.
 *   **Interactive Components:** Features a fully functional FAQ accordion and a responsive Contact Form.

 ---

-## 🛠️ Technology Stack
+## 🛠️ Technology Architecture

-This project is built purely using frontend technologies for a lightweight, lightning-fast experience:
+This project is a complete **Full-Stack Application** built with modern, lightweight technologies:

-*   **HTML5:** Semantic structure and layout.
+### Frontend
-*   **CSS3 (Vanilla):** Custom glassmorphism design system, CSS Variables, Flexbox, and keyframe animations.
-No external UI frameworks were used!
+*   **HTML5 & CSS3:** Semantic structure with a custom glassmorphism design system, variables, Flexbox, and keyframe animations.
+No heavy external UI frameworks were used!
-*   **JavaScript (Vanilla):** DOM manipulation, smooth scrolling, modal/accordion interactivity, and mathematical hash generation to simulate backend ML models consistently.
+*   **Vanilla JavaScript:** Handles DOM manipulation, smooth scrolling, and executes real `fetch()` HTTP requests to communicate with the backend API.

-*(Note: Currently, backend Machine Learning processes are mocked via JavaScript algorithms for demonstration purposes during the hackathon.)*
+### Backend
+*   **Python 3 & Flask:** A fast, reliable REST API server.
+*   **API Logic:** Receives the URL payload, simulates necessary network processing, computes the security/authenticity metrics deterministically, and returns the structured JSON response securely via `flask-cors`.

 ---